christianscheible/BNB/README.md

 Bayesian Naive Bayes (BNB)
 ==========================

 This is an implementation of unsupervised Bayesian Naive Bayes with Gibbs sampling.
+Although it is efficient enough to be applied to real data it should not be viewed as a stable tool.

 Background
 ----------